 Q: How are life-saving organs allocated?
 A:

-The United Network for Organ Sharing (UNOS) maintains a national, computerized list of more than 123,000 patients awaiting kidney, heart, lung, liver, intestine, small bowel and pancreas transplants.
+The United Network for Organ Sharing (UNOS) maintains a national, computerized list of approximately 120,000 patients awaiting kidney, heart, lung, liver, intestine, small bowel and pancreas transplants.
 Donors are matched against the list of transplant candidates before an organ is offered for transplantation.
 Specific information about a donor is entered into the UNOS computer by an organ procurement organization.
 The computer first rules out potential recipients who are not compatible for blood type and body size.
 The computer then calculates a rank order for each remaining patient on the list.
 A patient's priority point score is determined by a number of variables including medical urgency, time waiting, and the degree of match with the donor.
 The UNOS computer does not consider race, income, or social status when determining potential recipients.
 The offer for the available organ is then made by the organ procurement organization to the identified patient’s transplant center.

 Q: How does Ohio legislation increase the dissemination of information about donation?
 A: